 Business processes in the supply chain are of very strong concern [1].
 Sales transactions in the supply chain will be better, if supported by high consistency of soft skills, so that they are maintained throughout the supply chain business network [2].
 To realize this, a vendor selection method approach is needed to carry out supply chain operations [3].
 Strengthening the supply chain must be supported by strengthening financial and payment systems [4]-[6] as well as consistency in supply chain procurement to prevent critical points from occurring [7].
 Maintaining a smooth vendor supply chain becomes a very difficult test when faced with all kinds of conflicting criteria presented and optimizing vendor selection becomes even more difficult [8].
 To guarantee the supply chain, an appropriate analytical approach is needed to develop the smooth running of the supply chain which has the potential to maintain the stability of the vendor's supply chain efficiently [9]-[11].
 Utilizing the collaborative multi-criteria decision making-analytic hierarchy process (MDCM-AHP) method is a potential approach for vendor selection solutions.
 The purpose of writing this paper is to provide an objective and consistent overview of the vendor selection process using the collaboration of the MCDM-AHP and ELECTRE methods through a barometer measuring contradictory criteria to achieve an optimal eigenvector which is strengthened by a preference index through threshold matrices concordance and discordance.
-Eight criteria are required with results that support optimal vendor selection process will be [12], because the multi-criteria nature makes comparison considerations more complicated [13].
+Eight criteria are required with results that support optimal vendor selection decision making.
+The more criteria parameters are used in vendor selection, the more difficult the selection process will be [12], because the multi-criteria nature makes comparison considerations more complicated [13].
 Furthermore, the criteria used are contradictory between one criterion and another.
 This means that the understanding of the use of criteria has the opposite meaning, so a slightly different normalization technique is needed as usual [14].
-Understanding of the smallest value is the best and the second understanding is that the largest value is the best.
+Understanding contradictory criteria provides two meanings of understanding, first there is a criterion that has an understanding of the smallest value is the best and the second understanding is that the largest value is the best.
 These two understandings provide varying assessments, so a normalization stage will be needed taking into account the importance of the multi-criteria used [15], [16].